deriv-com/perl-Mojo-WebSocketProxy/README.md

     stash_params => [qw/ stash_key1 stash_key2 /]

-Will send specified parameters from Mojolicious $c->stash.
+Use this if you want to send specified parameters from Mojolicious $c->stash to RPC.
+RPC will receive this as part of call params.

 You can store RPC response data to Mojolicious stash returning data like this:

     rpc_response => {